-2. Recognition Is not recognised due to uncertainty.
+Basis Contingent Liabilities Provisions 1.
+Meaning Possible obligation arising out of past events and confirmed by occurrence of one or more future events, hence cannot be measured with sufficient reliability. measured using sub- stantial degree of 2.
+Recognition Is not recognised due to uncertainty.
 Is recognised in books of accounts as a reliable estimate can be made.
 3. Disclosure Is disclosed by way of foot note as per AS 29.
 Is debited to Profit and Loss A/c after adjusting expense paid, addition, deletion as required.

-4. Examples Pending litigation, third party guarantees, etc. Provision for doubtful debts, provision for
+4. Examples Pending litigation, third Provision for doubtful party guar party guarantees, etc. /ision for